composor/composi/docs/state.md

 })
 ```

 The diffing algorythm will use the key value to understand the order of items in the list.
 This results in more efficient diffing and patching.
+Putting the `key` properting in the markup of a list will not be rendered to the DOM.
+The `key` property will only exist in the virtual dom, where it is used to determine if the order of list elements has changed.

 Keys Must Be Unique
 -------------------